orientechnologies/orientdb-docs/PyOrient-OGM-Batch.md

    label = 'position'
 ```

 Here, you create three classes: two vertex classes for sensors and zones in the house, and an edge class for to position the sensors in particular zones.
+The special attribute `element_type` is redundant here, but it allows you to tell the mapper what name to use for the corresponding schema class.

 #### Creating Vertices